-ZIP / City Selection list for the customer's city/town.
+Postal code Selection list for the customer's city/town

 Country Selection list for the customer's country.
 All countries created in Members are available.

-D. of Birth Customer's birth date.
+Date of Birth Customer's date of birth.
 The date can be entered manually or by using the calendar sheet.